downloadpgm/spark_own_documentation/Spark main components.md

 ■ For each action triggered inside of a Spark application, the DAG scheduler creates an execution plan to accomplish it.
 The execution plan consists of assembling as many transformations with "narrow dependencies" as possible into stages.

-■ When a stage finds its limit and has wide dependencies, it requires shuffle operations.
+■ When a stage finds its limit and has "wide dependencies", it requires shuffle operations.
 A wide dependency between RDDs happens when a partition of the parent’s RDD is used by multiple child RDD partitions.

 ■ The task scheduler will assign tasks to executors based on the available resources and on data locality.